-8 Community effects assessment is currently limited to Alaska.
-The feasibility of a similar assessment for other regions is currently under investigation.
+&lt;sup>9 Community effects assessment is currently limited to Alaska.
+The feasibility of a similar assessment for other regions is under investigation.
 For example, Canadian quotas (L fishery), which are vessel-based, can be allocated based on vessel owner's residency, searchable in the Canadian Register of Vessels available through Transport Canada's Vessel Registration Query System.